 Create a moment of great optimism

 A successful corporate anniversary campaign leverages internal celebration to the public, as well.
-An optimistic workforce often acts as the best brand ambassadors.
+An optimistic workforce often acts as the best brand ambassador.

 Leverage what you are already doing